ranabameer/controlling-robot-manually/README.md

 The tools used are HTML and CSS for the interface.
 PHP to control the robot and insert to the database and finally for the database MySQL is used on a localhost created by XAMPP.
 <br/><br/>
-First the table in the database is displayed
+First the table in the database is displayed which is robot_movement_history
 <br/>
 <img src="https://github.com/ranabameer/controlling-robot-manually/blob/master/images/1.JPG">
 <br/><br/>